The Count of Monte Carlo

-The name is a bad pun and I'm not sorry about it.
 The Count of Monte Cristo by Alexandre Dumas is a long novel.
 A Monte Carlo simulation is a process that uses randomness to converge toward a target.
 Put them together and you get a simulation that starts with gibberish and gradually, character by character, converges into the text of the novel.

 How it works